mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 **In terms of CT,  and semantic waves**

+LATER?
+As a challenge Waite's findings on levels of abstraction, my own notes and reflections in appendix.learning map cautioned me against explicit teaching of abstraction and imposing shifts in perspectives for fear of interrupting the flow of participant making.

-While it is problematised in relation to agency development later, While this research doesn't negate the value of explicit teaching of computational thinking,
+However, while it is problematised in relation to agency development later, While this research doesn't negate the value of explicit teaching of computational thinking,

 Thus, I would propose that a design pattern approach, with structured reflection is an excellent way to do that.
 This was an area of development in P4, with a diagram expressed which drew on the concept of semantic waves.